nydailynews/longform/README.md

 </section>
 ```
 ## Images
-There are five types on images on the page:
+There are six types on images on the page:
 * single image: one image that goes across the article
 ``` html
 <aside class="full">